- Home

 Before the scan, a dye may be injected into a vein in your arm.
 This dye, known as contrast, helps make the pictures clearer.
 It travels through your bloodstream to the kidneys, ureters, bladder and other organs.
 The dye might make you feel flushed and hot for a few minutes and you could feel like you need to pass urine.
 These effects won’t last long.

-For the scan, you will lie flat on a table that moves in and out of the CT scanner, which is large and shaped like a doughnut.
+During the scan, you will need to lie still on a table that moves in and out of the scanner, which is large and round like a doughnut.
 This painless test takes about 30–40 minutes.

 MRI scan

 An MRI (magnetic resonance imaging) scan uses a powerful magnet and radio waves to create detailed, cross-sectional pictures of the inside of your body.
-Only a few people with kidney cancer need an MRI, but it might be used to check whether cancer has spread from the kidney to the renal vein or spinal cord.
+Most people with kidney cancer won’t need an MRI, but it might be used to check whether cancer has spread from the kidney to the renal vein or spinal cord.

-Let your medical team know if you have a pacemaker, as the magnet in an MRI scanner can interfere with some pacemakers.
-As with a CT scan, a dye might be injected into your veins before an MRI scan.
+Let your medical team know if you have a pacemaker or any other metallic object in your body.
+If you do, you may not be able to have an MRI scan, although some newer devices are safe to go into the scanner.
+Before the MRI, you may be injected with a dye to help make the pictures clearer.
 An MRI without dye may be used instead of a CT scan if you have pre-existing kidney problems and cannot have the dye.

 Before having scans, tell the doctor if you have any allergies or have had a reaction to contrast during previous scans.
-You should also let them know if you have diabetes or other kidney disease or are pregnant.
+You should also let them know if you have diabetes or other kidney disease or are pregnant or breastfeeding.

 Radioisotope bone scan

-Also called a nuclear medicine bone scan or simply a bone scan, a radioisotope scan can look for changes in the bones.
-It’s used only if you have bone pain or blood tests results show high levels of alkaline phosphatase.
-These may be a sign that the cancer has spread to the bones.
-If cancer is found in the bones, the scan can also used be used to check how the cancer is responding to treatment.
+Also called a nuclear medicine bone scan or simply a bone scan, this scan can show if kidney cancer has spread to your bones.
+It’s used only if you have bone pain or if blood tests show high levels of alkaline phosphatase.
+(High levels of this enzyme could be a sign that kidney cancer has spread to the bones.)
+If cancer is found in the bones, the scan can also be used to check how the cancer is responding to treatment.

-A radioisotope bone scan uses a very small amount of a radioactive solution.
-Before you have the scan, the solution is injected into a vein, usually in your arm.
-You will need to wait for a few hours while the solution moves through your bloodstream to your bones.
-Your body will be scanned with a machine that detects radioactivity.
-A larger amount of radioactivity will show up in any areas of bone affected by cancer cells.
+Before the scan, a tiny amount of a radioactive substance is injected into a vein.
+The substance collects in areas of abnormal bone growth.
+You will need to wait for a few hours while it moves through your bloodstream to your bones.
+Your body will be scanned with a machine that detects radiation.
+A larger amount of the substance will usually show up in any areas of bone with cancer cells.

 Precautions to take

 A PET (positron emission tomography) scan is a specialised imaging test.
 It uses an injection of a small amount of radioactive solution to help cancer cells show up brighter on the scan.
-A PET scan is useful for some cancers, but kidney cancer does not always show up well on a standard PET scan.
-Newer solutions are currently being studied and a PET scan may be used to look for kidney cancer in the future.
+A PET scan is useful for some cancers, but kidney cancer does not always show up well on a standard PET scan, so most people don’t need one.

-If you have blood in your urine, your doctor might use a thin tube with a light and camera to look inside your bladder (cystoscopy), ureters (ureteroscopy) and kidneys (ureterorenoscopy).
-These procedures rule out urothelial carcinoma of the bladder, kidney or ureters, but they may not be needed if an ultrasound and CT scan have already shown there is a tumour on your kidney.
+If you have blood in your urine, your doctor might use a thin tube with a light and camera to look inside your bladder (cystoscopy), ureters (ureteroscopy) or kidneys (pyeloscopy).

 More resources